spotlightpa/poor-richard/content/statecollege/2022-10-10-SPLTTFRANKLIN.md

-blurb = "Penn State’s head football coach makes a guaranteed $7 million a year, but he doesn’t appear on the university’s required list of top 25 highest-salaried employees." byline = "Wyatt Massey of Spotlight PA State College" description = "Penn State’s head football coach makes a guaranteed $7 million a year, but he doesn’t appear on the university’s required list of top 25 highest-salaried employees." image = "external/j4b77rtg28csgrpd10rhy3qc10.jpeg" image-credit = "CRAIG HOUTZ / For The Inquirer" image-description = "Penn State’s head football coach makes a guaranteed $7 million a year, but he doesn’t appear on the university’s required list of top 25 highest-salaried employees." internal-budget = "Penn State’s head football coach makes a guaranteed $7 million a year, but he doesn’t appear on the university’s required list of top 25 highest-salaried employees." internal-id = "SPLTTFRANKLIN" kicker = "Penn State Transparency Tracker" modal-exclude = false no-index = false published = 2022-10-10T05:00:00-04:00 slug = "penn-state-football-franklin-highest-salaries-transparency-law" suppress-date = false title = "Why doesn’t James Franklin show up on Penn State’s list of highest-paid employees?" topics = ["Penn State Transparency Tracker"]
+blurb = "Penn State’s head football coach makes a guaranteed $7 million a year, but he doesn’t appear on the university’s required list of top 25 highest-salaried employees." byline = "Wyatt Massey of Spotlight PA State College" description = "Penn State’s head football coach makes a guaranteed $7 million a year, but he doesn’t appear on the university’s required list of top 25 highest-salaried employees." extended-kicker = "Penn State" image = "external/j4b77rtg28csgrpd10rhy3qc10.jpeg" image-credit = "CRAIG HOUTZ / For The Inquirer" image-description = "Penn State’s head football coach makes a guaranteed $7 million a year, but he doesn’t appear on the university’s required list of top 25 highest-salaried employees." internal-budget = "Penn State’s head football coach makes a guaranteed $7 million a year, but he doesn’t appear on the university’s required list of top 25 highest-salaried employees." internal-id = "SPLTTFRANKLIN" kicker = "Transparency Tracker" modal-exclude = false no-index = false published = 2022-10-10T05:00:00-04:00 slug = "penn-state-football-franklin-highest-salaries-transparency-law" suppress-date = false title = "Why doesn’t James Franklin show up on Penn State’s list of highest-paid employees?" topics = ["Penn State"]
 +++

 <i>This story was produced by the </i><a href="https://www.spotlightpa.org/statecollege"><i>State College regional bureau of Spotlight PA</i></a><i>, an independent, nonpartisan newsroom dedicated to investigative and public-service journalism for Pennsylvania. </i><a href="https://www.spotlightpa.org/newsletters/talkofthetown"><i>Sign up for our regional newsletter, Talk of the Town.</i></a>